xiahualiu/docker-web/blog/content/siof-solution.md

 	keywords = "C++"
 +++

-# Static Initialization Order Fiasco (SIOF) and Its Solution

 ## What is SIOF?
 The Static Initialization Order Fiasco (SIOF) is a common C++ issue that occurs when initialization order of static objects across different translation units is undefined.
 As explained in the C++ standard: